blahcat/blahcat.github.io/content/2017-10-13-flareon-4-writeups.md

 The challenge is in a text file named [`remorse.ino.hex`](https://mega.nz/#!NFQwXKYQ!OhtgRSr6U4yRBMnflhIwGgMZJXYaEeMnJG-1m0bWFJ4).
-This format (Intel HEX) is frequently used for sharing encoded firmwares, and so the `python-intelhex` module provides a useful script to convert it back to binary (`hex2bin.py`).
+This format (Intel HEX) is frequently used for sharing encoded firmware, and so the `python-intelhex` module provides a useful script to convert it back to binary (`hex2bin.py`).
 From the string inside the firmware, we learn that this firmware is meant to be